 Lets just get the problematic bits out of the way.
 I, of course, clearly remember Long Duk Dong (Gedde Watanabe), and even then remember thinking, “That’s kind of racist.”
 That’s all I’m going to say on that.
 It’s there, we all know it’s there.

-Then there is the whole issue with Caroline Mulford (Haviland Morris).
+Then, there is the whole issue with Caroline Mulford (Haviland Morris).
 Later in the film, as the party is winding down, Jake (Michael Schoeffling) talks about how he could go up to his bedroom and ‘violate’ the passed out Caroline 10 different ways if he wanted to.
-He then passes the passed out woman to Ted (Anthony Michael Hall) and tells him to take her home, while also implying he can do anything he wants with her.
-Which he does, but apparently it’s okay because the next morning she thinks she enjoyed it.
+He then passes the passed-out woman to Ted (Anthony Michael Hall) and tells him to take her home while also implying he can do anything he wants with her.
+He does, but apparently, it’s okay because the next morning, she thinks she enjoyed it.

 My jaw was on the floor watching this back as an adult.

-As to the actual plot of the film, you come to realize the plot of the film takes place over one day.
+As to the actual plot of the film, you come to realize the plot of the film takes place over about 24 hours.
 Sam (Molly Ringwald) fills out the sex survey, Jake accidentally picks it up and sees Sam like him, and becomes obsessed with her.
-The school dance and the party are at Jake’s house are that night.
-So somehow, Jake seeing his name on some note written by an underclassman makes him upend his life and pursue a girl he barely even knows to the point he sends his soon to be ex-girlfriend off to presumably be molested.
+The school dance and the party are at Jake’s house that night.
+So somehow, Jake seeing his name on some note written by an underclassman makes him upend his life and pursue a girl he barely even knows to the point he sends his soon-to-be ex-girlfriend off to presumably be molested.

 Oh yeah, and Sam’s family forgot her birthday.